 The Design Futures Lab is a workshop and community space for students and researchers to be creative individually and collaboratively, learning through making.

-During the week our labs are open to help with course work requirements and facili- tate research.
-Trained technical staff are on hand to teach and support students and researchers to safely use of the technology and equipment available.
+During the week, our labs are open to help with course work requirements and facilitate research.
+Trained technical staff are on hand to teach and support students and researchers to safely use the technology and equipment available.
 We encourage experimentation and learning through hands-on interactions.

-Evenings and weekends the studio areas and research spaces are open to provided a culture of collaboration.
+‘In the evenings and on weekends, the studio areas and research spaces are open to provide a culture of collaboration.

-The City Analytics Lab (CAL) is a dedicated space designed to support collaborative city planning and user centred design.
-CAL compromises a large decision support theatre, and three dedicated Virtual Reality (VR) / Augmented (AR) Reality rooms, along with a Tangible Table sandbox and observation rooms for undertaking experiments.
+The City Analytics Lab (CAL) is a dedicated space designed to support collaborative city planning and user-centred design.
+CAL comprises of a large decision support theatre and three dedicated virtual reality/augmented reality rooms, along with a Tangible Table sandbox and observation rooms for undertaking experiments.

-The Livability Lab, part of the Enabling Built Environments Program (EBEP), investigates the design of the built environment for those who are often excluded from design decisions.
-The lab boasts an 18 camera 3D motion capture system, handheld 3D scanner, pressure mats and an array of anthropometric measurement equipment to assess ergonomics, biomechanics and usability.
+The Livability Lab, part of the Enabling Built Environments Program, investigates the design of the built environment for those who are often excluded from design decisions.
+The lab boasts an 18 camera 3D motion capture system, handheld 3D scanner, pressure mats and an array of anthropometric measurement equipment to assess ergonomics, biomechanics and useability.